jcarrasquel/pais-trading-systems/README.md

 <h3 name="simulation"><i>2.
 Simulation</i></h3>
 <ul>
   <br>
   <li> <b>orderbook-interface:</b> The order book interface is a prototype for replay and simulation support, providing a convenient visualization of the order book states (see image below).
 It works in two modes.
 It may either read an order book event log, i.e, generated with the tool eventlog-gen-orderbooks, or it may read events in stream from a socket connection given some host and port of the other pair.
 In the current version it supports the replay of a single order book.
-In the following we present two usage examples for executing this tool:<br>
+In the following, we present two usage examples for executing this tool:<br>
     <br>
     <ul>
       <li><i>File mode: java -jar orderbook-interface.jar -f order-book-eventlog.csv </i></li>